rundeck/rundeck/docs/en/api/rundeck-api.md

 Each action may have a set of Input Fields describing user-input values.

+Export actions will include one `scmExportActionItem` for the Job.

-Export actions may have a set of `scmExportActionItem`s which describe Job changes that can be included in the action.
+Import actions may have a set of `scmImportActionItem` for the job.

 **Request**